isomerpages/mlaw-corp/news/speeches/_posts/2024-01-15-post-Keynote Address by Minister for Home Affairs and Law Mr K Shanmugam at the CIL.md

 69. For example, we have taken a firm stand against Russia’s invasion of Ukraine.

 </p><p style="margin-left: 40px">
-- We co-sponsored and voted in favour of several UN resolutions condemning Russia’s aggression against Ukraine.
+- We co-sponsored and voted in favour of several UN resolutions condemning Russia’s aggression against Ukraine. </p>

 </p><p style="margin-left: 40px">
 - We imposed sanctions to constrain Russia’s capacity to conduct war against Ukraine.
-And everybody understands that sanctions Singapore imposes have a limited impact, but it is the point of principle.
+And everybody understands that sanctions Singapore imposes have a limited impact, but it is the point of principle.</p>

 {:start="70"}
 70. In the context of the Israel-Hamas war:

 </p><p style="margin-left: 40px">
 - Singapore has condemned the 7 October Hamas attacks as acts of terror.
-They are gross violations of International Law, and cannot be justified by any reason.
+They are gross violations of International Law, and cannot be justified by any reason. </p>

 </p><p style="margin-left: 40px">
-- At the same time, we have also co-sponsored and voted in favour of resolutions that were overwhelmingly adopted by the UN General Assembly (GA), including the resolution calling for an immediate humanitarian ceasefire in Gaza.
+- At the same time, we have also co-sponsored and voted in favour of resolutions that were overwhelmingly adopted by the UN General Assembly (GA), including the resolution calling for an immediate humanitarian ceasefire in Gaza.</p>

 </p><p style="margin-left: 40px">
-- And we have repeatedly called on all parties to comply with their obligations under International Law, including International Humanitarian Law.
+- And we have repeatedly called on all parties to comply with their obligations under International Law, including International Humanitarian Law. </p>

 **(E) International Law At Work**